45th Anniversary – Yoko Ono – Feeling The Space

 Yoko’s fourth solo album was the quick follow-up to her double album Approximately Infinite Universe which was released on January 8, 1973.
 Feeling The Space was released on November 5 in America (November 23 in the UK).

 Recording began in June 1973 at New York City’s Record Plant.
 Originally (like AIU) it was also going to be a double set with the title Half A Windsong.
 That idea was shelved – one reason being the impending demise of the Beatles’ label, Apple Records.
-However, several outtakes (and other songs that Yoko later recorded in December) saw the light of day decades later (1992) on an album called A Story.

 The lyrics were so prophetic that we recently had a very near miss of having a woman president.